dkosmari/Time-Sync/.github/README.md

   `false`.
 * `Show Notifications`: Shows a notification whenever Time Sync checks and/or updates the time.
-* `Messages Duration`: Control how long the notification messages stay on screen.
+* `Notification Duration`: Control how long the notification messages stay on screen.
 Default is 5 seconds.
 * `Hours Offset`: The amount of hours to add to UTC, `0` by default.
 * `Minutes Offset`: The amount of minutes to add to UTC, `0` by default.
 * `Tolerance`: Don't alter the clock when the difference is less than this.
-Default is 200 ms.
+Default is 250 ms.
 * `NTP Servers`: Shows the current list of NTP servers that will be queried.
 This setting cannot be changed through the configuration menu, you must edit the `Time Sync.json`